krishp520/Battleship/README.md

 4. **End Game**:
     - The game ends when one player has sunk all the opponent's boats, or in a draw if both players lose all their boats simultaneously.

-## Example

-Here’s an example of how the game board may look: